mike-kaufman/async-context-definition/Async-Context-Definitions.md

 program execution but requires the use of _callback_ or _promise_ based code to ensure applications remain responsive.
-Thus, understanding the behavior of an application requires understanding the execution of several blocks of code and how their executions are related via asynchronous callback interleavings and execution dependencies.
+Thus, understanding the behavior of an application requires understanding the execution of several blocks of code and how their executions' are related via asynchronous callback interleavings and execution dependencies.

 This document provides a specification for asynchronous execution in Node.js